 - Are you in an organization that is looking to create a mentoring position and needs ideas for a job description?

-Materials from this rollout are provided below at no cost and are intended for use by all TA professionals working within the early care and education field in Maine.
+Materials from this rollout can help you and are provided below at no cost.
+They are intended for use by all TA professionals working within the early care and education field in Maine.

 The purpose of Maine’s Technical Assistance Competencies is to improve the quality of early care and education by providing professional development that supports a highly competent workforce and addresses some of the needs listed above.
 Download the Technical Assistance Competencies for Maine’s Early Childhood Workforce (2017).

 The Technical Assistance Competencies for Maine’s Early Childhood Workforce Self-Assessment Checklist (PDF) is a companion to Maine’s TA Competencies.
 This checklist supports technical assistance (TA) professionals in assessing their skills within the five competency areas.
 Guided by the results of the self-assessment checklist, TA professionals can complete the professional development plan to identify areas for ongoing professional growth and development.
 The checklist can be downloaded and completed electronically.

 - Download the Maine TA Competencies Rollout Presentation.